-- Page 7: In item 4 of the Academic Criteria section of the Re-Enrollment and Re-Entry Policy, President has been changed to Provost.
-Former students who have dropped three times are not eligible to re-enroll or re-enter except this limitation can be waived in rare and special circumstances ONLY by the Provost of Remington College. - Page 9: The Tuition and Additional Fees policy has been amended to include the following: - Replacement of Degree/Diploma Fee: Graduates will be charged \$45.00 for a duplicate copy of their degree/diploma. - Student Verifications: Students will be charged \$25.00 per enrollment verification. - Transcript Fee: Upon completion of the program, graduates will receive one official transcript free of charge, unless the graduate has any outstanding financial obligation to Remington College, including but not limited to graduates on a payment plan, or has other remaining obligations to Remington College, in which case they will receive an unofficial transcript only.
+- Page 6: The Transfer Credit for Programs other than Cosmetology Courses policy has been renamed Transfer Credit for Courses other than Cosmetology and Nail Technician Courses. - Page 9: In item 4 of the Academic Criteria section of the Re-Enrollment and Re-Entry Policy, President has been changed to Provost.
+Former students who have dropped three times are not eligible to re-enroll or re-enter except this limitation can be waived in rare and special circumstances ONLY by the Provost of Remington College.

+Page 11: The Transcript Fee policy has been replaced with the policy below.

+Transcript Fee: Upon completion of the program, graduates will receive one official transcript free of charge, unless the graduate has any outstanding financial obligation to Remington College, including but not limited to graduates on a payment plan, or has other remaining obligations to Remington College, in which case they will receive an unofficial transcript only.
 This applies to all graduates unless exempted elsewhere in this Catalog or exempted under applicable state law.
-Any additional transcript requests will be charged \$45.00 per transcript for official transcripts and \$25.00 per transcript for unofficial transcripts. - Prior Learning Credit Course Challenge Fee: Students requesting a course challenge under the Prior Learning Credit policy will be charged \$150.00 per course.
-This fee is non-refundable once the course challenge request has been approved.
-If the request is denied, the fee will be refunded. - Page 12: The following policy has been added to the Veteran's Benefits section of the Types of Financial Aid Available to those who Qualify.
+Any additional transcript requests will be charged \$45.00 per transcript for official transcripts and \$25.00 per transcript for unofficial transcripts.

+Page 14: The following policy has been added to the Veteran's Benefits section of the Types of Financial Aid Available to those who Qualify.

-The Campus will not impose on any Covered Individual any penalty, including the assessment of late fees, the denial of access to classes, libraries, or other institutional facilities, or the requirement that a Covered Individual borrow additional funds because of a Covered Individual's inability to meet his or her financial obligations to the Campus due to the delayed disbursement of funding or payment to be provided by the U.S. Department of Veterans Affairs provided the Covered Individual: (1) furnishes the Campus with a certificate of eligibility for entitlement to educational assistance under Chapter 31, Vocational Rehabilitation, or Chapter 33, Post 9/11 GI Bill no later than the first day a Covered Individual starts his/her program of study for which the individual has indicated the individual wishes to use the individual's entitlement to educational assistance; (2) submits a written request to use such entitlement; and (3) provides additional information necessary for the proper certification of enrollment by the Campus.
-For purposes of this section, Covered Individual means any student who is entitled to educational assistance under Chapter 31, Vocational Rehabilitation, or Chapter 33, Post 9/11 GI Bill benefits.
+The Campus will not impose on any Covered Individual any penalty, including the assessment of late fees, the denial of access to classes, libraries, or other institutional facilities, or the requirement that a Covered Individual borrow additional funds because of a Covered Individual's inability to meet his or her financial obligations to the Campus due to the delayed disbursement of funding or payment to be provided by the U.S. Department of Veterans Affairs provided the Covered Individual: (1) furnishes the Campus with a certificate of eligibility for entitlement to educational assistance under Chapter 31, Vocational Rehabilitation, or Chapter 33, Post 9/11 GI Bill no later than the first day a Covered Individual's entitlement to educational assistance; (2) submits a written request to use such entitlement; and (3) provides additional information necessary for the proper certification of enrollment by the Campus.
+For purposes of this section, Covered Individual means any student who is entitled to educational assistance under Chapter 33, Post 9/11 GI Bill benefits.

-Page 12: The following program has been added to the Types of Financial Aid Available to Those Who Qualify.
+Page 13: The following program has been added to the Types of Financial Aid Available to Those Who Qualify.